nyu-cs6313-fall2015/Group-5/README.md

 #####For a given user, what are his posts over time?
 #####For a given thread, who are the users active in that thread?

+#Exposed API
+The web app has exposed a series of API, which are:

+* **/api/forums** return information about forum meta
+* **/api/forums/:forumid** return the user and thread data in the specified forum
+* **/api/threads** return one sample of thread data
+* **/api/posts** return one sample of post data
+* **/api/users** return one sample of user data

+#Server Set-up

+The server uses Express as back-end framework and Mongodb as database.
+To make the server run, you should first install Node.js and nodemon and then go into the top directory to run

+	npm install
+	nodemon

+Or you can just upload this folder to a PaaS provider that supports Node.js, and it will take care of running it.

+To transfer original data in MySql to Mongodb, you should have Ruby installed, and go to the data_manipulation folder, then:

+* Dump the create_table.sql
+* Download mongify
+* Configue database.config
+* Go to data_manipulation folder and run

+		mongify process database.config translation_file.rb

 #Link to the Video
 TODO